top of page

 Cost/Stipend: None

-Application Deadline: Applications are closed for 2024.
-Typically, applications roll out in January and close by March.
+Application Deadline: Typically, applications roll out in January and close by March.

 Eligibility: Open to Massachusetts residents (within commuting distance of Northeastern University) who have completed their junior year of high school (i.e. rising seniors).

-During the program, you will engage in laboratory research, exploring topics such as agent-based modeling, model compression algorithms, battery chemistries, and cancer therapies.
-You will also get to attend seminars on various engineering disciplines with topics including radar, environmental issues, superconductivity, lasers, microwave materials, biotechnology, chemical analysis, and robotics.
-You will have access to education and career counseling and visit corporate and government sites to observe engineers in action.
-This program will introduce you to college life and provide industry-relevant experiences, utilizing Northeastern University's state-of-the-art facilities and dedicated staff.
-You can check out the research topics for 2024 here.
+YSP offers Massachusetts residents a solid research experience in collaboration with faculty from Northeastern's Colleges of Engineering, Science, and Health Sciences.
+You will engage in laboratory research, exploring topics such as agent-based modeling, model compression algorithms, battery chemistries, and cancer therapies.
+You will also attend seminars on various engineering topics, including radar, environmental issues, superconductivity, lasers, microwave materials, biotechnology, chemical analysis, and robotics.
+You will have access to education and career counseling and visit corporate and government sites to observe engineers.
+You can check out past research topics here.

 Location: The Museum of Fine Arts, Boston, MA